Rishita-Garg/DSA_MERN-risho/README.md

 #### 🚀 Tech Stack:

-- **DSA:** Love Babbar's YouTube DSA series 💡
+- **DSA:** YouTube DSA series 💡
 - **MERN:** MongoDB, Express.js, React.js, Node.js 🎨

 ---

 ### 🙌 Acknowledgments:
-Big thanks to Love Babbar for the DSA series, and to the awesome web dev community for being such an inspiring bunch!
+Big thanks to youtube,online coding communities for the DSA series, and to the awesome web dev community for being such an inspiring bunch!

 ---